Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 This is the perfect time to stop by Antelope Valley Poppy Reserve and see some incredible rolling hills exploding with red poppy flowers.

-It’s a tad bit out of the way so check the live camera footage to see whether or not it’s worth a detour.
+It’s a tad bit out of the way so check the live camera footage to see whether the fields are blooming.

 Unfortunately, my trip was the second week of March and the poppy’s weren’t blooming yet, so we skipped it.

-Itinerary: Road Trip From Los Angeles To Sequoia National Park
+Los Angeles To Sequoia National Park Day Trip Itinerary

 Sequoia National Park Itinerary

 Personally, I think 2 days is the perfect amount of time for a Sequoia National Park itinerary.
-I would also spend 1 day in Kings Canyon National Park.
+I would also spend 1 day in Kings Canyon National Park (more on that next).

-If you have more time, I would add a detour up to Yosemite for 3-4 days.
-For our trip, this is what we did!
-My mom flew into LA, we saw Sequoia, Kings Canyon, and Yosemite, and then she flew out of San Francisco – it worked perfectly.
+For our trip, we visited all 3 parks!
+My mom flew into LA, we visited Sequoia, Kings Canyon, and Yosemite, and then she flew out of San Francisco – it worked perfectly.

 Sequoia National Park Sign